jpype-project/jpype/doc/userguide.rst

 To use multiprocessing with JPype, processes must be created with "spawn".
-As the multiprocessing context is usually selected at the start and the default for unix is fork, this requires the creating the appropraite spawn context.
-To launch multiprocessing properly the following receipe can be used.
+As the multiprocessing context is usually selected at the start and the default for Unix is fork, this requires the creating the appropriate spawn context.
+To launch multiprocessing properly the following recipe can be used.

 .. code-block:: python